angular-schule/website-articles/blog/2022-11-use-define-for-class-fields/README.md

 When working with Angular, we regularly initialise properties in our classes.
 For example, a class property can be initialised with a value directly when it is declared.
 There is also a shorthand notation that allows us to declare properties automatically via the constructor.
-We normally use this short form in Angular to request dependencies through DI (dependency injection).
+We normally use this short form in Angular to request dependencies through DI (Dependency Injection).

 ```ts
 class User {